 To use our advanced search functionality (to search for terms in specific content), please use syntax such as the following examples:

-Much of the world is caught up in what is called the "spirit of the season," evidenced by a gift buying frenzy, which often puts the purchasers deep into debt and which fills the coffers of the merchants.
+Much of the world is caught up in what is called the “spirit of the season,” evidenced by a gift-buying frenzy that often puts the purchasers deep into debt and fills the coffers of the merchants.

 Some folks lament the commercialization of Christmas.
-"We need to put Christ back into Christmas" is an often heard refrain by religious people.
-Secularists are now protesting the display on public property of the beloved scenes associated with the holiday, such as nativity scenes, lighted Christmas trees, etc. The resulting heated debates and arguments take some of the fun out of the observance for many people.
+“We need to put Christ back into Christmas” is an oft-heard refrain among religious people.
+At the same time, secularists have been known to protest the display on public property of beloved scenes associated with the holiday, such as nativity scenes and lighted Christmas trees.
+The resulting heated debates and arguments take some of the fun out of the observance for many people.

-But, in reality, the customs of Christmas really have nothing at all to do with Jesus Christ, far from it.
+But, in reality, the customs of Christmas have nothing at all to do with Jesus Christ or His ministry—quite the opposite, in fact.
 These familiar customs long predate the birth of the Messiah.
-The evergreen tree, the mistletoe, the giving of gifts and the lighting of lights all spring from the pagan religions of ancient times spoken of in the Bible.
+Christmas’ evergreen tree, mistletoe, giving of gifts, and lighting of lights all spring from the pagan religions of ancient times spoken of in the Bible.
 They were appropriated by the apostate church, which simply recast them and renamed them to appear to pertain to Christ.

-Even in ancient times, people were decorating trees and using the other symbols revered in their idolatrous practices.
-It was paganism and it has come down to us today in our modern Christmas symbols.
+Even in ancient times, people were decorating trees and using Christmas’ other symbols, revered in their idolatrous practices (and idolatry was big money, a fact which even impacted the Apostles’ work!
+See Acts 19:23–27).
+It was paganism, and it has come down to us today in our modern Christmas symbols.

 It’s pretty plain that not following the instructions given by Almighty God carries with it curses, which are the very opposite of blessings.

 How about you?
-Are you caught up in the grand merchandising scheme that springs from traditions, sights, sounds and symbols from pagan peoples of long ago?
-If so, remember such celebrations are not pleasing to God and result in penalties being exacted on those who practice them.
+Are you caught up in the grand merchandising scheme that springs from traditions, sights, sounds, and symbols from pagan peoples of long ago?
+If so, remember that such celebrations are not pleasing to God.

 Subscribe to Tomorrow's World Commentary podcasts on iTunes and Google Play!